SymfonyCasts/api-platform3/sfcasts/provider-return-dto.md

-# Provider Return Dto
+# Provider: Transforming Entities to DTOs

-Let's keep track of our goal here.
-When we originally used the `stateOptions`, it triggered the core Doctrine collection provider to be used.
-That's *great*, except that it returned the `User` entities, meaning that the `User` entity objects became the *central* objects internally whenever we used our `UserApi` endpoints.
-That caused a serious limitation when serializing.
-Our `UserApi` properties needed to match our `User` properties because the serializer was basically taking those `User` objects and serializing them into our `UserApi` objects.
-To fix that and give us full control, we're going to create our own state provider, call the collection provider like we have been, but *ultimately* return `UserApi` objects instead of `User` entity objects.
-Our `UserApi` objects will then become the *central* objects when using the `UserApi` endpoints and they'll serialize *normally*.
-None of that weirdness where it tries to convert a `User` into a `UserApi`.
-That will free us up to have whatever properties we want on `UserApi`.
+Let's keep track of the goal: when we first used `stateOptions`, it triggered the core Doctrine collection provider to be used.
+That's *great*... except that it returns `User` *entities*, meaning that the `User` entities became the *central* objects internally for the `UserApi` endpoints.
+That causes a serious limitation when serializing: our `UserApi` properties need to match our `User` properties... otherwise the serializer explodes.

+To fix that and give us *full* control, we're created our own state provider that calls the core collection provider.
+But instead of returning these `User` entity objects, we're going to return `UserApi` objects so that *they* become the *central* objects and serialize *normally*.

+## Mapping to the DTO

-So *our* job is pretty simple.
-We need to loop over all of these `User` entity objects and convert them to `UserApi` objects.
-This part is kind of boring, but that's the beauty of it.
-Right here, ceate a `$dtos` array, and then we're going to `foreach` over `$entities as $entity`. *Then* we're going to add that `$dtos` array by calling a new method: `mapEntityToDto($entity)`.
-Hit "alt" + "enter" to add that method down here.
-This isn't going to be `mixed`, but rather an `object`.
-In this case, it's actually going to be a `User` object, but we're trying to keep this class somewhat generic.
-This will return a different `object` - a `UserApi` object.
-Then we'll just paste some logic in here, hit "alt" + "enter", and import that class to add that `use` statement.
+So, *our* job is simple: loop over these `User` entity objects and convert them to `UserApi` objects.
+This is.... kind of boring.
+But that's also kine of beautiful Create a `$dtos` array and then `foreach` over `$entities as $entity`. *Then* add to the `$dtos` array by calling a new method: `mapEntityToDto($entity)`.

-This is pretty simple.
-We're going to take in the `$entity`, which we know is going to be a `User` entity, and then we'll put the data onto the DTO and return it.
-The only thing that's *kind of* fancy is where we're changing this collection to an array because our `UserApi` is using an `array` on its property. *That's it*.
-Finally, down here at the bottom, we're going to `return $dtos`.
-Internally, it's going to serialize the `$dtos` instead of these `$entities`.
-If we try it... it works just like before!
-The big difference is that our `UserApi` is now the central object, so it's being serialized like normal. *That* means we're free to have custom properties.
+Hit "alt" + "enter" to add that method at the bottom.
+This will return an `object`.
+Well, in this case, it will be a `UserApi` object... but we're trying to keep this class generic.
+I'll paste on some logic - you can copy this from the code block on this page - then hit "alt" + "enter" to add the missing `use` statement.
+This code *is* user-specific... but we'll make it more generic later so this class can be used for dragon treasures.

+But isn't this refreshingly boring and understandable code?
+Just transferring properties from the `User` $entity... onto the DTO.
+The only thing that's *kind of* fancy is where we change this collection to an array... because this proeprty is an `array` on `UserApi`.

+*That's it*.
+Finally, at the bottom, `return $dtos`.

+Thanks to this, the central objects will be `UserApi` objects... and *these* will be serialized normally... without any fanciness of trying to serializer from a `User` entity onto a `UserApi`.

+Moment of truth.
+It works... with the same result as before!
+But *now* we have the power to add custom properties.

+## Adding Custom Properties

-We can go put `public int $flameThrowingDistance` back, and then, in our provider, this is where we have an opportunity to set those custom properties, like `$dto->flameThrowingDistance = rand(1, 10)`.
+Add the `public int $flameThrowingDistance` back.
+Then, in the provider, *this* is where we have an opportunity to set those custom properties, like `$dto->flameThrowingDistance = rand(1, 10)`.

 And... *voilà*!
-We now have the ability to add custom properties!
-We're reusing the core Doctrine `collectionProvider`, but with the ability to add custom fields.
+We are so freakin' dangerous right now! we're reusing the core Doctrine `CollectionProvider`, but with the ability to add custom fields.
 Oh!
-And I forgot to mention - now that we've done this, our JSON-LD fields `@id` and `@type` are now *back*.
+And I forgot to mention: our JSON-LD fields `@id` and `@type` are *back*.
+We did it!

+## Fixing Pagination

-So this is it!
-Though, we did miss one thing.
-We're missing *pagination*.
-You can see our filter stuff is documented down here, but we normally have a little spot down here that *also* explains the pagination.
-In reality, it *is* paginating.
-Watch.
-If I go to `?page=2` in the URL, while we're looking at "user 1" right now... it becomes *"user 6"*.
-So internally, the core `collectionProvider` from Doctrine is *still* reading the current page and querying for the correct set of objects for that page.
-We're just missing the Hydra stuff at the bottom that *describes* the pagination.
-And that's because we're no longer returning an object that implements `PaginationInterface`.
-Remember, we're calling `$entities`, but this is actually a pagination object.
-Now that we're just returning an array, it makes API Platform think we *don't* support pagination when we *do*.
+Though, we're now missing *pagination*.
+We can see our filter stuff is documented... but the `hydra:view` field that documents the pagination I gone!
+Ok, in reality, pagination *does* still work.
+Watch: if I go to `?page=2`, the first "user 1" user... becomes *"user 6"*.
+Yup, internally, the core `CollectionProvider` from Doctrine is *still* reading the current page and querying for the correct set of objects *for* that page.
+We're missing the `hdra:view` field at the bottom that *describes* the pagination simple because we're no longer returning an object that implements `PaginationInterface`.

-The solution for this is really simple.
-We're going to take our array of `$dtos` and pop these into a pagination object.
-Chech this out.
-Instead of returning `$dtos`, we'll `return new Traversable Paginator()` like we did before, and we'll also use the same `\ArrayIterator()` to pass that array in.
-Then we just need to pass a few things like the current page, items per page, and total items.
-And we can actually get all of that from the paginator object up here.
-Remember, this is not `$entities`.
-We dumped that in the last video.
-This is actually an instance of paginator.
-So say `assert($entities instanceof Paginator)` (the one from Doctrine ORM) to help my editor, and then, down here, this part is pretty easy: `$entities->getCurrentPage()`, `$entities->getItemsPerPage()`, and `$entities->getTotalItems()` because it already did all of that work for us. *How nice is that*?
+Remember, this `$entities` variable is actually a `Pagination` object.
+Now that we're just returning an array, it makes API Platform *think* that we don't support pagination.

+The solution is dead-simple.
+Instead of returning `$dtos`, `return new TraversablePaginator()` with a new `\ArrayIterator()` of `$dtos`.
+For the other arguments, we can grab those from the original paginator.
+To help, `assert($entities instanceof Paginator)` (the one from Doctrine ORM).
+Then, down here, usex `$entities->getCurrentPage()`, `$entities->getItemsPerPage()`, and `$entities->getTotalItems()`.

+The core collection provider already did all that hard work for us.

 When we refresh... the results, of course, don't change.
-But down here in `hydra:view`... our pagination is *back*.
-Nice!
+But down here, `hydra:view` is back!

-Next: Let's get this working for our item operations, like `GET` one or `PATCH`, and leverage our new system to add something custom to `UserApi` that we had previously.
-But *this time*, we're going to do it in a cooler, simpler way.
+Next: Let's get this working for our item operations, like `GET` one or `PATCH`.
+We;ll also leverage our new system to readd something to `UserApi` that we *previously* had.
+But this time... we're going to do it in a much cooler way.